Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-\remie{As we will see in Section~\ref{sec:Classes},} examples of blob-determined classes are tree-child networks, stack-free networks, tree-based networks, valid networks, orchard networks, and reticulation-visible networks. \leooo{From now on, we will assume that the class~$C$ is blob-determined.
-One useful consequence of this is that we may also assume that there are no non-trivial pendant subtrees.
-Indeed, if a network~$N'$ is obtained by replacing a pendant subtree of an undirected network~$N$ by a single leaf, then~$N'$ has a $C$-orientation if and only if~$N$ has a $C$-orientation.
-Moreover, if~$e$ is a pendant edge of~$N'$, then~$N'$ can be $C$-rooted at~$e$ if and only if~$N$ can be $C$-rooted at each of the edges of the corresponding pendant subtree.
-Hence, we will assume throughout the remainder of this section and the next that there are no non-trivial pendant subtrees.}
+Let $N$ be an undirected (resp.\ directed) binary phylogenetic network on $X$, and suppose that $e$ is a cut-edge (resp.\ cut-arc) of~$N$.
+A connected component of $N\backslash e$ that is an undirected (resp.\ directed) phylogenetic tree on~$X'$, where $X'\subseteq X$, is called a {\em pendant phylogenetic subtree} of~$N$.
+A pendant phylogenetic subtree is \emph{trivial} if it consists of a single leaf; otherwise, it is {\em non-trivial}.
+If a class $C$ of directed binary phylogenetic networks is blob-determined, then, in deciding whether an undirected binary phylogenetic network $N$ has a $C$-orientation, we may assume that $N$ has no non-trivial pendant phylogenetic subtrees.
+To see this, observe that if $N'$ is an undirected binary phylogenetic network obtained from $N$ by replacing a pendant phylogenetic subtree with a single leaf, say $l$, then, as $C$ is blob determined and, thus, the existence of a $C$-orientation depends only on the biconnected components of $N$, it follows that $N'$ has a $C$-orientation if and only if $N$ has a $C$-orientation (see Figure~\ref{fig:PendantTree}).
+Moreover, if $e$ is the pendant edge of~$N'$ incident with $l$, then~$N'$ can be $C$-rooted at~$e$ if and only if~$N$ can be $C$-rooted at each edge of the pendant phylogenetic subtree replaced by $l$ (again, see Figure~\ref{fig:PendantTree}).
+Hence, we will assume throughout the remainder of Section~\ref{sec:fptalgs}, as well as Section~\ref{sec:Classes}, that if $N$ is an undirected binary phylogenetic network, then $N$ has no non-trivial pendant phylogenetic subtrees.

+\latest{In addition, note that if~$N$ is an undirected binary phylogenetic network with reticulation number at most~$1$, then we can decide whether~$N$ can be $C$-rooted at an edge~$e$ by running Algorithm~\ref{alg:binary_blob_orientation}, with the running time being a polynomial in the number of vertices and the time needed to check membership of the class~$C$ (see Lemma~\ref{lem:binary_blob_orientation}).
+Therefore, we also assume throughout the remainder of Section~\ref{sec:fptalgs}, as well as Section~\ref{sec:Classes}, that each undirected binary phylogenetic network has reticulation number at least~$2$.}

+\leooo{To describe the remaining two restrictions, we need some additional definitions.
+Let $N$ be an undirected (resp.\ directed) phylogenetic network. \emph{Adding} a leaf to $N$ means that an edge, say $\{u,v\}$ (resp.\ arc $(u,v)$), of $N$ is replaced by edges~$\{u,w\},\{w,v\},\{w,x\}$ (resp.\ arcs~$(u,w),(w,v),(w,x)$), where $w$ is a new vertex and $x$ is a new leaf.
+The second restriction is described in Definition~\ref{def:leaf-addable}.

+\begin{definition} \leooo{A class~$C$ of directed binary phylogenetic networks is \emph{leaf-addable} if the following property holds: If $N$ is a member of $C$ and $N'$ is obtained from $N$ by adding leaves, then $N'$ is a member of $C$.} \end{definition}

+The \emph{generator} $G(N)$ of an undirected (resp.\ directed) binary phylogenetic network $N$ is the undirected (resp.\ directed) \leooo{multi-graph} obtained from $N$ by deleting all (trivial and non-trivial) pendant phylogenetic subtrees together with the edges (resp.\ arcs) joining the pendant phylogenetic subtrees to the rest of $N$, and suppressing each of the resulting vertices} of degree~$2$ (resp.\ in-degree~$1$ and out-degree~$1$).
+Note that if $N$ is undirected, then, for the definition of $G(N)$, we additionally require the reticulation number of $N$ to be at least~$2$ \may{(which we assume already)}.
+Furthermore, $G(N)$ may have parallel edges (resp.\ arcs), as well as undirected (resp.\ directed) loops.
+The \leoo{edges (resp.\ arcs) of} $G(N)$ are called \emph{sides}.